-- Your child's progress is continually monitored by his/her class teacher. - His/her progress is reviewed formally every term in reading, writing, numeracy and science as well as progress in other areas, as appropriate, such as attendance, engagement in learning and behaviour. - If your child is in Year 1 and above, but is not yet at expected standards, a more sensitive assessment strategy is used which shows their progress and attainment in more detail and will also show smaller but significant steps of progress. - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed, in Year 6 using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do and the results are published nationally. - The progress of children with EHC Plan is formally reviewed at an Annual Review with all adults involved with the child's education. - The SENCO will also check that your child is making good progress within any individual learning and in any group that they take part in. - A range of ways will be used to keep you informed, which may include: - Home/school contact book - o Letters/certificates sent home - o Additional meetings as required - o Annual Reviews - End of Year Reports
+- Your child's progress is continually monitored by his/her class teacher. - His/her progress is reviewed formally every term in reading, writing, numeracy and science as well as progress in other areas, as appropriate, such as attendance, engagement in learning and behaviour. - If your child is in Year 1 and above, but is not yet at expected standards , a more sensitive assessment strategy may be used. - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed, in Year 6 using Standard Assessment Tests (SATS).
+This is something the government requires all schools to do and the results are published nationally. - The progress of children with EHC Plan is formally reviewed at an Annual Review with all adults involved with the child's education. - The SENCO will also check that your child is making good progress within any individual learning and in any group that they take part in.

+• A range of ways will be used to keep you informed, which may include:

+- \circ Home/school contact book

+- o Letters/certificates sent home

+- Additional meetings as required

+- o Annual Reviews

+- End of Year Reports